 If you find it difficult to pay off debts you owe, taking on any kind of debt is a bad idea.

-A Bank of Montreal study published in February showed that only about 46% of Canadians were planning to contribute to their RRSP this year.
-Not everyone has money lying around to invest lump-sum in an RRSP.
+Not everyone has money lying around to invest a lump sum in an RRSP.
 One way to get around the last-minute rush to beat the “RRSP Season” deadline is to make regular small contributions throughout the year.

 If you are considering taking out an RRSP loan, carefully consider the interest rate being offered, your marginal tax rate, and your ability to pay back the loan quickly.

 - Is OAS Taxable?

 - CPP Payments: What You Need To Know